backube/volsync/docs/usage/kopia/index.rst

 **3. Set up Restore Operations**

-When needed, configure a ReplicationDestination to restore data from your backups, including point-in-time recovery and previous snapshot selection.
+When needed, configure a ReplicationDestination to restore data from your backups, including point-in-time recovery, previous snapshot selection, and leveraging enhanced error reporting for troubleshooting.

-See :doc:`restore-configuration` for restore operations and the new ``previous`` parameter.
+See :doc:`restore-configuration` for restore operations, enhanced error reporting, and the ``sourceIdentity`` helper field.

 **4. Configure Multi-Tenancy (Optional)**